enablegamesdev/EnableLauncher/README.md

 When the Patcher finishes installing your game, refresh the Launcher using the blue "Refresh" button at the top of the screen, and press the "Play" button in the top-left corner to play your game.

 There are also buttons for "Update All" and "Reinstall All", as well as the "Reinstall Game" button.
 The buttons for "all" will cue updates for all games in the patcher, the "Reinstall" buttons will delete either all games or the currently selected game, respectively.

+Information about the currently selected game can be viewed on the enAbleGames website via the first tab, wich will display the name of that game.

 ## <a id="bodyTracking"></a>Body Tracking